Countries with No Property Taxes Where You REALLY Own Your Home

 In the United States, some homeowners pay five-figure sums every year to live in modest homes in places like New York and Southern California.

-In fact, there are people in New York paying tens of thousands of dollars each year just to live in their own homes.
-As if insane real estate prices and the cost of living in the United States weren’t enough, the government then tries to take more of your cash simply for owning property.
+As if insane real estate prices and the cost of living in the United States weren’t enough, the government then tries to take more of your cash for simply owning property.

 Harking back to ancient Egypt, these mandatory tithes to the government are proof that you don’t officially own your home or land.
 Rather, you are indebted to the government for the use of that land and, consequently, must pay for that pleasure.